 We have debt upon which we are required to make scheduled interest and principal payments, and we may incur additional debt in the future.
 A significant portion of our debt bears interest at variable rates that may increase in the future.
 Our ability to satisfy our debt obligations, and our ability to refinance any of our indebtedness in the future if we determine that doing so would be advisable, will depend upon our future operating performance, which will be affected by prevailing economic conditions in the markets that we serve and financial, business and other factors, many of which are beyond our control.
 If we are unable to generate sufficient cash to service our debt or if interest rates increase, our results of operations and financial condition could be adversely affected.
 Our credit agreement, which provides for a \$65.0 million senior secured revolving credit facility and a \$30.0 million senior secured term loan facility, also requires us to comply with certain covenants.
 A failure to comply with the covenants contained in the credit agreement could result in a default, which, if not waived by our lenders, could substantially increase our borrowing costs and result in acceleration of our debt.
-As of December 31, 2015, we were in compliance with the covenants in our credit agreement.
-In January, 2016 we entered into a new credit agreement that replaces the credit agreement in place at December 31, 2015.
+As of December 31, 2016, we were in compliance with the covenants in our credit agreement.